 How to improve your onion soup?

-Instead of beef broth, use vegetable broth to make the vegetarian version, the soup will be lighter.
+Instead of beef broth, use vegetable broth to make the vegetarian version; the soup will be lighter.

 Preparation - 10 min Í Cooking time - 10 min

 The regular French omelette only contains eggs, butter and salt/pepper.
 It does take some practice to make a perfect omelette.
 View recipe and technique here.
 In the 19th Century, Anne Boutiaut defined and created the Omelette de la mère Poulard (Omelette of Mother Poulard) in Mont Saint-Michel, France.
-Her omelette has been described as the most famous omelette in the world and is still served at the restaurant called La Mère Poulard.
+Her omelette has been described as the most famous omelette globally and is still served at the restaurant called La Mère Poulard.
 French people generally eat their omelette with green salad and bread.

 How to improve your French omelette?

-You can add your favourite toppings into the mixture such as mushrooms, bacon, cheese, spinach, etc. In France it is common to add Gruyère cheese, fresh mushrooms and lardons (small pieces of bacon).
+You can add your favourite toppings into the mixture, such as mushrooms, bacon, cheese, spinach, etc. In France, it is common to add Gruyère cheese, fresh mushrooms and lardons (small pieces of bacon).

 Preparation - 10 min Í Cooking time - 25 min

 Gougères are baked savoury choux pastry made of choux dough mixed with cheese and are a perfect appetizer!
 They are crispy on the outside and soft inside with a cheese flavour.
 A story states that gougères were invented in the 17th Century by a pastry chef in Burgundy.
 Enjoy the gougères with a glass of bubbly Champagne.
 You can find the full recipe here.

 You can freeze the gougères for up to 1 month.
 Place frozen gougères in the oven at 350 degrees F for about 8 minutes and enjoy.
 You can replace gruyère cheese with another firm cheese.